okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/pwd-optional-widget-sign-in-email/main/index.md

 * The user has only enrolled the email authenticator.
 * Email is the only allowed authentication factor in your app integration's authentication policy.

-The user selects **Send me an email** to begin the email challenge flow.
+The user clicks **Send me an email** to begin the email challenge flow.

 <div class="half">